mangu305/jira-fargate/README.md

   chmod +x create-zip.sh
   ./create-zip.sh jira-ecs-fargate-ironbank.zip

-See docs/usage.md for detailed usage instructions and examples.
+See docs/usage.md for full instructions and the meaning of the new EBS variables.``
 ```